uzairjutt803/practical-section-react/README.md

 # React + Vite

+# My Project
+This is my public GitHub repository.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: